apache/nuttx/configs/stm3210e-eval/README.txt

 ====

 The STM3210E-EVAL board has four LEDs labeled LD1, LD2, LD3 and LD4 on the
-the board.
+board.
 Usage of these LEDs is defined in include/board.h and src/up_leds.c.
 They are encoded as follows:

 	SYMBOL				Meaning					LED1*	LED2	LED3	LED4